Axway/mft-convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/partner_access_mechanisms.md

 ---

-    title: Partner  access mechanisms
+    title: "Partner  access mechanisms "
-    linkTitle: Partner access mechanisms
+    linkTitle: "Partner access mechanisms"
-    weight: 230
+    weight: 220

----
-A SEND/RECV transfer command can perform one or more transfers with:
+---A SEND/RECV transfer command can perform one or more transfers with:

 A single partner
 via a direct connection